ScottFeichter/node-essentials-scott/lessons/lesson9-testing.md

 2. Test cases will be run:

    - As the code is written.
-These may be provided ahead of time, if the shop uses a test driven development approach, but each developer of the product code will alse write and run additional tests, especially unit tests.
+These may be provided ahead of time, if the shop uses a test driven development approach, but each developer of the product code will also write and run additional tests, especially unit tests.
    - As the code is submitted for a PR.
 The continuous integration process may block the PR until tests pass.
    - As the PR is reviewed.
 The reviewer will check to see that the provided tests are adequate and that they pass.
    - As the change is integrated into the product code.